gd32-rust/gd32-rs/README.md

 This project serves two purposes:

-* Create a source of high-quality STM32 SVD files, with manufacturer errors and inconsistencies fixed.
+* Create a source of high-quality GD32 SVD files, with manufacturer errors and inconsistencies fixed.
 These files could be used with svd2rust or other tools, or in other projects.
 They should hopefully be useful in their own right.
-* Create and publish svd2rust-generated crates covering all STM32s, using the SVD files.
+* Create and publish svd2rust-generated crates covering all Cortex-M based GD32s, using the SVD files.

-When this project began, many individual crates existed for specific STM32 devices, typically maintained separately with hand-edited updates to the SVD files.
-This project hopes to reduce that duplication of effort and centralise the community's STM32 device support in one place.

 ## Helping